-In its Wednesday order, the Supreme Court said it would accept briefs and arguments on three fundamental issues:• Does the geological testing proposed by the department constitute a “taking” of property, as that term is legally defined?
+In its Wednesday order, the Supreme Court said it would accept briefs and arguments on three fundamental issues:

 The litigation involves more than 150 owners of more than 240 parcels in Sacramento, San Joaquin, Yolo, Solano and Contra Costa counties.
 The properties total tens of thousands of acres used primarily for commercial agriculture, cattle ranching and recreation.